HomeDing/homeding.github.io/microicons.md

-# Availabe Icons for Elements
+# Available Icons for Elements

 This is the list of the icons available for the HomeDing Library to be used for visualizing elements: